K. Sreenivas Reddy

 K. Sreenivas Reddy (also spelled Srinivas, born 7 September 1949) is an Indian Telugu language journalist and political analyst.
-Previously the editor of Visalandhra newspaper., he is presently editor of Praja Paksham, a Telugu daily.
-He is member of the Communist Party of India (CPI).
+Previously the editor of Visalaandhra newspaper and founder editor of Mana Telangana news paper.he left as the editor ofPraja Paksham, a Telugu daily after being appointed as Chairman, Media Academy Of Telangana.

 Early life

 Sreenivas Reddy is a B.Sc. graduate.